tschf/oracle-db-book/SQL/concepts/grouping.md

 ## Basics

-Sometimes the results of your SQL query, will contain duplicates.
+Sometimes the results of your SQL query will contain duplicates.

 ```sql
 select first_name, job_id